Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Preliminaries.

 \subsection{Algorithm and Main Results.}

-To summarize, our algorithm takes data $(R_aI_a : a\in \mathcal A)$ and performs stochastic approximation update:
+To summarize, our first algorithm takes data $(R_aI_a : a\in \mathcal A)$ and performs stochastic approximation update:

 We call the algorithm SAMBA: Stochastic Approximation Markov Bandit Algorithm.
 Over time, the probabilities $(p_a(t) :a\in\mathcal A)$ are a Markov chain.
-The algorithm directly applies a stochastic gradient descent to the regret objective it is a policy gradient algorithm.
-Pseudo-code is given below.
+The algorithm directly applies a stochastic gradient descent on probabilities of actions.
+Thus, it is a policy gradient algorithm.
+Pseudo-code is given above.
 For $\alpha\in (0,1)$, these probabilities remain in the probability simplex.
-(This is proven Lemma \ref{lemma3}).
+(This is proven in Lemma \ref{lemma3}).

 We prove that SAMBA has logarithmic regret for sufficiently small learning rates.
 We use $\mathcal R\!g(T)$ to denote the regret at time $T$.
 This is the difference between the cumulative reward of the optimal arm and the cumulative reward of the algorithm, and is defined in \eqref{Regret} in Section \ref{sec:model}.
 The following is our main result for SAMBA.